jentery/508/notes.md

 * How does it express time?
 Movement?
 Change?
 * Where are its lines?
 Where do they go?
 What do they align?
 Split?
 Demarcate?
 * What are its faces?
 What do they say or suggest?
 * What is its aesthetic vision?
-Does it have a vision?
+Does it have an aesthetic vision?
 * Where is its center, and where are its edges?
 * Where is it consistent, and where is it erratic?